kalyanghosh/CurrencyConverter/README.md

    eg: INR AUD EUR

 3. While retrieving the number of historical transactions, the user should enter a number which is less than or equal to the maximum number of transaction history maintained

+# HOW TO RUN:

+1. Open a terminal

+2. Make sure you have python installed in your system

+3. Make sure your python installation path is properly updated so that the application should find python from whichever location it is run

+4. Run the currencyConverter.py file by the below command in the terminal:

+<b>python currencyConverter.py</b>